-First Capital has the ability under its unsecured credit facilities to draw funds based on Canadian bank prime rates and Canadian bankers' acceptances ("BA rates") for Canadian dollar-denominated borrowings, and LIBOR rates or U.S. prime rates for U.S. dollar-denominated borrowings.
+First Capital has the ability under its unsecured credit facilities to draw funds based on Canadian bank prime rates and Canadian bankers' acceptances ("BA rates") for Canadian dollar-denominated borrowings, and secured overnight financing rates ("SOFR rates") or U.S. prime rates for U.S. dollar-denominated borrowings.
 Concurrently with the U.S. dollar draws, the Trust enters into cross currency swaps to exchange its U.S. dollar borrowings into Canadian dollar borrowings.

-(2) The Trust has entered into BA-based interest rate swaps to economically convert these unsecured term loans and secured construction facility from variable rate BA-based debt instruments to fixed rate debt instruments over their respective terms to maturity.
+(2) These unsecured term loans are variable rate BA-based debt instruments.
+The Trust has entered into BA-based interest rate swaps which fix the rate of interest over their respective terms to maturity.

-(3) The Trust has drawn in U.S. dollars the equivalent of CAD\$150.0 million which was revalued at CAD\$145.6 million as at June 30, 2023.
+(3) The Trust has drawn in U.S. dollars the equivalent of CAD\$150.0 million which was revalued at CAD\$152.8 million as at September 30, 2023.